janion/GCodeWeb/README.md

 - [X] Add "Download All" button for generated files
 - [ ] Add save and load functionality for configurations
 - [ ] Add the other operations

-## Known Issues:
-- Tab selection changes to first job when new operation is added to any job